 Example #2: [Name], here are some valuable insights for your next article

-Journalists like to feel like they are needed for the creation of a specific story.
+Journalists like to feel like they are need for the creation of a specific story.
 Companies should specialize their subject line to concentrate on the media outlet’s needs.
 In order to understand these needs, brands must invest in building long-term relationships with their media contacts before it’s even time to send a pitch.
-Building these relationships can help brands to conduct extensive research into a particular journalist, as well as their past material and writing styles.
+Building these relationships can help brands to conduct extensive research into a particular journalist.
+As well as their past material and writing styles.

 4) Subject lines with numbers and lists

-If you want your email pitch to be received well, then you might want to consider establishing your brand as a thought leader in the industry.
+If you want your email pitch to be receive well, then you might want to consider establishing your brand as a thought leader in the industry.
 Using numbers or lists in your subject line creates the impression that you have valuable information to share.
-This gives media outlets hope that if they do write a story about the business, they will be backing a company with experience in the industry.
+This gives media outlets hope that if they do write a story about the business.
+They will be backing a company with experience in the industry.
 This positive reception will increase the chances of a successful pitch overall.

 Example #1: Here are 10 ways to do XYZ with [insert product name]